-- The tribe of Judah stands out among the twelve tribes because of its associations with the house of David, the southern kingdom of Judah, and its capital in Jerusalem.
+- The tribe of Judah stands out among the twelve tribes because of its association with the house of David, the southern kingdom of Judah, and its capital in Jerusalem.

-- Later, during the exile, Daniel of the tribe of Judah became a model for righteous behavior and faithfulness:
+Later, during their exile, Daniel of the tribe of Judah became a model for righteous behavior and faithfulness:

-Short, but informative video on the history of ancient Israel and Judah
+You may enjoy this short, but informative video on the history of ancient Israel and Judah:

 I recently read this book based on the life of Daniel and really enjoyed it.